 Planning is done on a short-term (one-year) to medium-term (five-year) basis.
 Nevertheless, a lot of larger and progressive organisations have developed long-term strategic plans and initiatives covering up to ten years or more.
 Though the country is growing more business-friendly after having ended its long isolation, a foreigner to South Africa’s complex legal framework and tax system is well advised to seek the assistance of local professionals.

 Meetings in South Africa

 Meetings can be rather informal.
-Be punctual according to schedule; yet do also plan some time in between two meetings in case the other will make you wait.
-There will considerable time to engage into small talk at the beginning of a meeting, to greet the participants and exchange business cards.
+Be punctual according to schedule, yet do also plan some time in between two meetings in case the other will make you wait.
+There will considerable time to engage in small talk at the beginning of a meeting, to greet the participants and exchange business cards.
 Gift giving in a business context is uncommon in South Africa.